cassgtz/Hammered-Hell-Game/README.md

 ### Links to files

 To view the executable Unity package and game design document, see the [project's google drive folder](https://drive.google.com/drive/u/0/folders/1-2FBXW62-aXnH0y8h--6eobEaoJ6b2ya).
+Bugs are reported on page 2 of the game design document.

 To view the C# files that I programmed and contributed to the project, see [my google drive folder](https://drive.google.com/drive/folders/1txgjgQpQkveI88YVUzdKOYAWS3gPaE7R?usp=sharing).